pivot-access-ltd/bma-offline-docs/src/how-to-work-with-tags-5928.md

 While creating the tag, you also have an option to add kernel options to an automatic tag.
 Bear in mind that if a machine has multiple tags, it will be tagged alphabetically and the kernel option from the last tag will be applied to that machine.

-Once an automatic tag is created the screen will show that 0 machines are tagged.
-That is because the REST API is running in the background to auto-apply the tag to matching machines.
+Once an automatic tag is created the screen will initially show that 0 machines are tagged.
+That is because MAAS is running a background task to auto-apply the tag to matching machines.
 It can take some time to see that the number of machines tagged is populating.

 [note]
 Kernel options will be applied at boot time.
 So by default kernel options will not be applied to any machines until they are deployed.
 If machines are deployed before they are tagged, the kernel option will be applied when these machines are redeployed.